kroggen/grokking-with-dropout/ReadMe.md

 ## Replicating paper plots

-Rubning `run_main_experiments.sh` will generate and log all the metrics necessary to replicate the main figures in the paper.
+Running `run_main_experiments.sh` will generate and log all the metrics necessary to replicate the main figures in the paper.
 After runing this file you can generate the plots with the code in `paper_plots.ipynb`.